alexandrucruceanu/uconsole-network-toogle/README.md

 - Display current connection status and IP address
 - Support for both uConsole CM4 and A06/R01 models
 - Automatic configuration of 4G connection with Digi Spain APN
-- Available in both GUI (Tkinter) and CLI versions
+- Command-line interface for maximum compatibility

 ## Requirements

 - uConsole with 4G LTE module from Clockwork
 - Kali Linux installed
-- Python 3 (Tkinter required only for GUI version)
+- Python 3
 - NetworkManager and ModemManager installed
 - SIM card inserted in the 4G module